Saaharp/the-hotel-helper/README.md

 # The Hotel Helper
-This application is a resource for hotel employees to get immediate answers to common topics regarding their position.
-Each user has access to search for a topic, create a new topic, and update or delete their inputs.
+This application allows hotel employees to get immediate answers to common questions about their job.
+Each user has the ability to search for topics, create new topics, and update or delete their inputs.

 **Link to project:** https://hotelhelper.cyclic.app/